rfo909/CFT/doc/Reference.md

 Dir.allFiles("*.java")
 cd :0.dir            # go to directory of a file in the output from previous command

+# alternatively
+Dir.allFiles("*.java")
+:0.dir.cd            # same as above
 ```

 ### Complex example

-The :N notation is also usable inside normal CFT expressions, so we can even
+The :N notation is also usable inside CFT expressions, so we can even
 do this:

 ```